-- Review of program activities and any audits - Trending of performance measures - Capture inconsistencies in health care delivery - Assessment of the Member's confidentiality - Identify Provider network quality of care and service issues - Seeks opportunities for process improvement - Analysis of potential or current barriers, issues, non-compliance through quantitative and qualitative data - Update policies as needed - Tracks and documents all activities
+- Review of program activities and any audits. - Trending of performance measures. - Capture inconsistencies in health care delivery. - Assessment of the Member's confidentiality. - Identify Provider network quality of care and service issues. - Seeks opportunities for process improvement. - Analysis of potential or current barriers, issues, non-compliance through quantitative and qualitative data. - Update policies as needed. - Tracks and documents all activities.

-This Committee will suggest QI activities based on a review of all factors that may contribute to changes in performance or impact quality measures.
-The Committee will create and implement an action plan with collaboration of appropriate departments and functional areas within The Plan.
-This forum allows for the teams to investigate, discuss, and take action on these cases.
-Annually the Committee reviews and updates the plan's Quality Improvement Plan and presents these to Leadership and the Board.
+This committee will suggest QI activities based on a review of all factors that may contribute to changes in performance or impact quality measures.
+The committee will create and implement an action plan with the collaboration of appropriate FBHP departments.